Modern YEAR THREE

 –REFERENCE: In the second feature to Detective Comics #782.
 Late November—the anniversary of Batman’s parents’ deaths.
 Batman continues his annual tradition of placing two roses at the site of his folks’ double murder on Crime Alley.

 The canonicity of this one is highly dubious, but we are told that it takes place after Two-Face has debuted.
-Batman also says he’s been active as a vigilante for eighteen months, but this cannot be the case.
+Batman also says he’s been active as a vigilante for eighteen months, but this simply cannot be the case, so that line of narration must be summarily ignored.
+Onto a synopsis!
 Bruce gets Alfred’s British friend a job at the Wayne Foundation, shortly after which the man is killed under mysterious circumstances.
 Batman investigates, bringing him to London where he gets mixed-up with bizarre cults, seedy gangsters, and werewolf serial slayings.
 The Dark Knight quickly exposes the werewolves as psychedelic drug-spewing Euro-Disney animatronic robots, part of a criminal conspiracy conducted by English mobsters.

 –“Steps” by Paul Jenkins/Sean Phillips (Batman: Legends of the Dark Knight #98-99) September to October 1997